Number of Guests

 I was responsible for the care and feeding of 200 people per day for 2 days (Sold Out!).
 I kept the drinks and snacks flowing in between the 2 Session Rooms.

-For Saturday, I ordered Lunch (main meal) from some good friends that own 10 Capriotti’s here in town.
+For both days, I ordered Lunch (main meal) from some good friends that own 10 Capriotti’s here in town.

 My absolute favorite sandwich they make is The Bobbie – Homemade Turkey, cranberry sauce, stuffing, and mayo.
 It’s like Thanksgiving in a sandwich!